PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: Background

-where $p(\vtheta)$ is the prior and $p(\vx \mid \vtheta)$ is the likelihood.
-In many real-world scenarios from finance to physics, \emph{evaluating} the likelihood $p(\vx \mid \vtheta)$ is intractable, but \emph{generating} samples $\vx \sim p(\vx \mid \vtheta)$ from a simulator is feasible, leading to the field of Simulation-Based Inference (SBI; \cite{cranmer2020frontier}).
+The \emph{likelihood} $p(\vx \mid \vtheta)$ encodes the statistical or mechanistic description of how data are generated from the model.
+In many real-world scenarios from finance to physics, \emph{evaluating} the likelihood is intractable, but \emph{generating} samples $\vx \sim p(\vx \mid \vtheta)$ from a simulator is feasible, leading to the field of Simulation-Based Inference (SBI; \citealp{cranmer2020frontier}).

 A powerful paradigm within SBI is \emph{amortized inference}.
 Instead of performing inference from scratch for each $\vx$, amortized methods train a neural network $q_\phi$ once on a large dataset of simulated parameter-data pairs, $\mathcal{D}_{\text{sim}} = \{(\vtheta_i, \vx_i)\}_{i=1}^N$.
 Parameters $\vtheta_i$ are drawn from a \emph{training prior}, $\pt(\vtheta)$, and data $\vx_i \sim p(\vx \mid \vtheta_i)$.
 Once trained, $q_\phi$ provides rapid inference for new observations, amortizing the upfront computational cost.
 The network $q_\phi$ is usually trained to approximate the posterior $p(\vtheta \mid \vx)$~\citep{lueckmann2017flexible,greenberg2019automatic,radev2020bayesflow}, the likelihood $p(\vx \mid \vtheta)$~\citep{papamakarios2019sequential}, or the posterior predictive distribution $p(\vx^\star \mid \vx)$~\citep{garnelo2018conditional,muller2022transformers}.
 Recently proposed architectures can flexibly perform \emph{all} of these tasks, using transformers~\citep{chang2025amortized} or diffusion models~\citep{gloeckler2024all}.